FreeGeekTwinCities/factotum/README.md

 ## Install

 This app uses the Kanso admin to edit your data.
-Push the pages and admin apps to your couch once you cloned or unpacked it:
+Push the frontdesk and admin apps to your [couch](http://couchdb.apache.org/) once you clone or unpack them:

 ```
 git clone https://github.com/bdunnette/frontdesk